Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 * Reset the number of [failed login attempts](#FailedPasswordAttempts).
 Response is empty.
 * Requires *UnlockUser* [claim](#Permissions).

+<a id="GeneratePasswordResetToken"></a>
 **`/GeneratePasswordResetToken`** (string UserName, int TokenExpirationInMinutesFromNow) -> string

 * Generates a password reset token that can be send to the user by email.
 * Use it to implement *forgot password* web page (see [MSDN](http://msdn.microsoft.com/en-us/library/webmatrix.webdata.websecurity.generatepasswordresettoken.aspx)) or to create a user account without initial password and let a user choose it.
 * Requires *GeneratePasswordResetToken* [claim](#Permissions).
 * If TokenExpirationInMinutesFromNow is not set (or set to 0), the token will expire in 24 hours.

+**`/SendPasswordResetToken`** (string UserName, Dictionary<string, string> AdditionalClientInfo)

+* Generates a password reset token (see [GeneratePasswordResetToken](#GeneratePasswordResetToken)) and sends it to the user.
+* The method does not require user authentication.
+* **NOTE:** *AspNetFormsAuth* package **does not contain** any implementation of sending the token (by SMS or email, e.g.).
+The implementation must be provided by an additional plugin.
+For example, adding [SimpleSPRTEmail](https://github.com/Rhetos/SimpleSPRTEmail) package to the Rhetos server will allow sending the token by email.
+* See [Implementing SendPasswordResetToken](#SendPasswordResetTokenImplementation) for developing specific implementations.
+* Use `AspNetFormsAuth.SendPasswordResetToken.ExpirationInMinutes` appSettings key in `web.config` to set the token expiration timeout.
+Default value is 1440 (24 hours).

 **`/ResetPassword`** (string PasswordResetToken, string NewPassword) -> bool